JorgeCastilloPrz/ArrowAndroidSamples/README.md

 strategies / gradle modules available.

 ## Nested Monads
-On this module, you will find a not very common approach using nested Monads like `Reader`, `IO`, or `Either` to construct the asynchronous result I want to get.
-This module showcases the first natural step that any OOP Android developer would probably implement on his first attempt to use Monads.
-You need some nested behaviors, so you move on and nest them.
-But in the end, It's not a quite common approach on FP, since we usually would end up combining all the properties from all those Monads into a single one much more powerful representing the result, just to simplify things.
-We can find that improvement under **Monad Transformers** module.
+This module showcases an approach based on a **stack of monads** resolving all the concerns that an app could have, including Dependency Injection, error handling, asynchrony and threading, IO computations, and so on.
+* [Read this detailed post](https://medium.com/@JorgeCastilloPr/kotlin-functional-programming-i-monad-stack-518d1bd8fbee) to use it as the best documentation out there for this approach.

 ## Monad Transformers
 This module would be like **nested monads 2.0**.
-It presents a second iteration over the **nested-monads** module, where we are simplifying things a lot by applying transformers on top of Monads to bind additional behaviors to them, so we can achieve the same behaviors with less code.
+It presents a second iteration over the **nested-monads** module, where we are simplifying things a lot by applying transformers on top of the Monad stack to bind additional behaviors to them, so we can achieve the same behaviors with less code.
 That is indeed a very common approach in Functional Programming.
 We are adding `AsyncResult` Monad which is going to cover all the needs we have: DI + Error Handling + Async.
 [You probably want to look at this PR for more description details](https://github.com/JorgeCastilloPrz/KotlinAndroidFunctional/pull/3).